manan28076/ode-mentor-ai-ui/README.md

 ## Overview

-CodeMentor AI is a full-stack application that gives developers instant, AI-driven feedback on their code — bug detection, complexity analysis, optimization suggestions, and plain-English explanations of errors.
+Critique is a full-stack application that gives developers instant, AI-driven feedback on their code — bug detection, complexity analysis, optimization suggestions, and plain-English explanations of errors.
 Users can sign up, submit code for review, and track their review history and stats over time from a personal dashboard.

 Built solo, end-to-end: system design, REST API, database schema, auth, and a fully custom React frontend.